-The Konark Sun Temple is another one of the 7 wonders of India and is located in Konark, Orissa.
+Above all The Konark Sun Temple is another one of the 7 wonders of India and is located in Konark, Orissa.
 The temple is a UNESCO World Heritage Site and has also featured on various lists of Seven Wonders of India.
-The temple is located 35 km from Puri and 65 km from Bhubaneswar connected by all-weather national highways.
-There are public bus connectivity from both Bhubaneswar and Puri.
+In addition to this the temple is located 35 km from Puri and 65 km from Bhubaneswar connected by all-weather national highways.
+Public bus connectivity from Bhubaneswar and Puri.

 History Legends and Myths of Konark Temple

 Konark (Kona means corner or angle + Arka means the Sun) is a place, most importantly the ‘sun appears to be rising at an angle’.
 Puranic literature teaches us Konark is an important place of sun worship: mentioned in Samba Purana, the ‘first Sun Temple’ was built in Konark in the 19th Century BCE.
 This is said to be the origin of the sun worship tradition in Konark.
 Madala Panji tells us further the next Sun Temple built in the 9th Century CE by the Keshari Dynasty.

 The existing Sun temple built by King Narasimhadeva I of the Eastern Ganga Dynasty about 1250 CE.
 Abdul Fazal (1556-1605 CE) in Ain-E-Akbari says that, there were six other temples inside the compound of the Sun Temple, and 22 other temples in its vicinity.
 The grand temple we see today is only a part of the original temple complex, which fell to ruin for reasons unknown.